 Cognitive behavioral therapy (CBT) has proven extremely successful for most anxiety disorders, as have other therapies.
 In some cases, medications are prescribed, including anti-anxiety drugs, antidepressants, and beta blockers.

 For my own generalized anxiety disorder, I have not been prescribed medication, but cognitive behavioral therapy has worked well.
 (That’s where I learned how to keep a worry journal, an especially powerful anxiety-reducing tool.)
 At the suggestion of my doctor, I’m also starting St. John’s Wort (a welcome outcome of the wellness exam I’d been dreading for years).
+UPDATE: I had an allergic reaction to St. John’s Wort so, unfortunately, I can’t speak to its effectiveness.

 Get the help you need